daiplusplus/ShellFileDialogs/README.md

 Whereas this assembly is only 32KB and will only be about the shell dialogs - not any of the new shell and platform features.
 You can also copy + paste the raw files into your own projects.

+## NuGet

+This library is available in two forms on NuGet:

+### `Jehoel.ShellFileDialogs`

+This is a normal NuGet package that includes separate assembly DLLs (with PDBs and XML documentation) for:
+ * .NET Framework 4.8
+ * .NET Standard 2.0
+ * .NET Core 3.1 (including C# 8.0 nullable reference type annotations)

+### `Jehoel.ShellFileDialogs.Content`

+This NuGet package includes `ShellFileDialogs` as C# source files that are added to your project as content files.
+However the behaviour is very different depending on your project configuration:

+* If you're using SDK-style projects or `<PackageReference>` with non-SDK-style projects...
+    * ...then the `ShellFileDialogs` C# source content files are never added to your project directly, instead they're added during build-time.
+Note that you cannot (easily) modify the files directly yourself.
+This is how NuGet now handles package content files (i.e. as immutable content).
+* If you're using old-style `package.config`...
+    * ...then the C# source files are added to a new subdirectory of your project called `ShellFileDialogs` where you can edit the files as you wish, though re-installing this NuGet package will overwrite your changes.

 ## Usage

 The API is intentionally simple.
 It can be safely used from any context: Console, WPF, or WinForms.
 The `ShowDialog` methods all accept an `IntPtr hWnd` of the parent window.
 You can also specify `IntPtr.Zero` when there is no parent window.